Student Identities Abroad: Students with Disabilities

 • Speak with your study abroad advisor about your need for accommodations early, so that the CGE can better assist you in selecting a program and preparing to study abroad.
 You can check off that you want to talk about disability services abroad when you fill out your pre-advising form, if you are interested in a semester or summer abroad, and your study abroad advisor will make sure to talk with you about your needs during your first advising session.

-• Work with the CGE and SSD to plan for your time abroad.
+• Work with the CGE and SAS to plan for your time abroad.

 • Research before you go abroad.
 Be familiar with your host country and their views on disability in general, as well as how they may accommodate your specific needs.